rafischer1/LEE_Fischer_Questions/problem1.md

 `promise-throttle` limits the amount of promises given a certain amount of requests/time and implementing the Bluebird promise library

-`sequelize` is an ORM tool for node and must be imported and initialized which is missing from this file.
-The first part of the exported file uses the `sequelize` package to define a table 'Geoposition' with the appropriate fields.
+`sequelize` is an ORM tool for node and must be imported and initialized which is missing from this file (this file represents one model for a larger MVC pattern and it is possible that sequelize is initialized in another file and passed as a parameter when the model is called but for my purposes I have initialized the local db connection).
+The first part of the exported file uses the `sequelize` package to define a table 'geopositions' with the appropriate fields.
 To fully integrate the package I initialized a database connection and removed the function parameters `(sequelize, Datatypes)` changing each `Datatype` to the `Sequelize` field import type.
 In order to actually query the table in the options object you have to create a model name by setting the `sequelize.define` method to a variable.

 The `classMethods` defined in the option object of the model format the information from the API call.
 Logging out the `[table].options.classMethods`: